Ahmed-Abohegazy/Style-transfer/Readme.md

  * [ ] to run :

-1- open style_tranfer.py
+ 1.  open style_tranfer.py
-2- specify the content image and style image locations 3-run the model
+ 2. specify the content image and style image locations
+ 3.  run the model

 ***Note:*** in order to run the model you need to use Cuda compatible device to train the model faster